-Students should refer to their program requirements before selecting a Communications course.
-Students are advised that they will be required to take the College placement test before registering in COMM 250, 252, 254 or 256.
-Students who obtain 60% or greater in ELA 30-1 will be exempted from this test.
-Students who do not achieve a satisfactory mark on this test will be required to complete COMM 150 before entering COMM 250, 252, 254 or 256.
-As taking COMM 150 may affect timetables established by individual programs, students are strongly advised to take the placement test early in case the preparatory course (COMM 150) is required.
-Phone the Assessment and Test Centre at 342-3292 to arrange to take the placement test.
+Students may take a College placement test before registering in a 200-level written communications course.
+(Students with 60% or greater in English 30 or ELA 30-1 will be exempted from this test).
+Students who do not achieve a satisfactory mark in this test will be required to complete COMM 150 before they can register in the required 200-level course.
+Students should take the placement test early in the event preparatory work (COMM 150) is required.